-If you believe your child might be struggling, or if you're looking for info on children's mental health, please call us at (305) 348-0477 to speak with a CCF Clinical Staff Therapist about the best program for you and your child.
+If you believe your child might be struggling, or if you're looking for general information on children's mental health, please call us at (305) 348-0477 to speak with a clinical staff therapist about the best program for you and your child.

-To learn about all the current programs we offer our children, click here.
+To learn about our current programs, click here.

 The CCF is always looking for participants for a variety of research studies.
-To find out the list of the current research programs you can participate, click here.
+Click here for a list of current research programs you can participate in.

 Are you a professional looking for training or continuing education?
 Have a child to refer for services?
-Click here to see what we can offer you.
+Click here to learn more about the services we provide.

 Sign up for our monthly newsletter to receive news and updates from our center directly into your inbox!